ShishirSharma88/WprDemoApp/README.md

 ## Folder Structure

-This application struction can be divided into 2 parts Business and UI.
+This application's structure can be divided into 2 parts Business and UI.
 Business layer contains - Data = contains core API and Usecase classes for retrofit 2 calls - model = contain the POJO classes DataObject and DomainModel as JSON responses
 UI layer contains - Activity, MVP(presenter, contract interface and Recylcer view adapter)